singhv1shal/Krishi-Chaupal/README.md

 (myvenv) ~$ python manage.py makemigrations
 ```
 ### Starting the web server
-You need to be in the directory that contains the manage.py file (the djangogirls directory).
+You need to be in the directory that contains the manage.py file.
 In the console, we can start the web server by running python manage.py runserver:
 ```
 (myvenv) ~/Krishi_Chaupal$ python manage.py runserver
 ```